mikadosoftware/devmanual/docs/fulllist.rst

 But the hardest part was not *what* or *how*.
 The hardest part was *why*.

 Why should you use the current best practise technique?
-Err, because its best practise is kind of an answer, but quite unsatisfactory.
+Err, because it is the best practise is kind of an answer, but quite unsatisfactory.
 Why demands, context, it demands history and understanding.

 But why is vital to being free to make your own *next* choice.
 Unless